 Val) as they are not allowed to run the wood fired steamer.

 The visitor centre here also has an exhibition of things from the 1961

-Dwellingup was rebuilt.
+Dwellingup.
+Only Dwellingup was rebuilt.

 The Forest Heritage Centre situated here is worth the money as well.